webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 There is no relationship between module type and source type. i. e. module type `json` also uses source type `javascript` and module type `webassembly/experimental` uses source types `javascript` and `webassembly`.

-MIGRATION: Custom modules need to implement these new interface methods.
+__MIGRATION__: Custom modules need to implement these new interface methods.

 ### Plugins for Stats

 Stats `preset`, `default`, `json` and `toString` are now baked in by a plugin system.
 Converted the current Stats into plugins.

-MIGRATION: Instead of replacing the whole Stats functionality, you can now customize it.
+__MIGRATION__: Instead of replacing the whole Stats functionality, you can now customize it.
 Extra information can now be added to the stats json instead of writing a separate file.

 ### New Watching